 I would recommend looking for a small group tour as they give you a much more authentic travel experience.
 There are also companies specializing in group tours for families, often even per age group so that your kids can easily find friends and give you a much-needed break from keeping them entertained all the time…

 There are literally countless choices these days – you just have to look for the way to travel that works for you and your family.

 READ ALSO: Family Travel Destinations

 There are so many excuses and reasons not to travel with children… It’s never the perfect time…

 Go ahead and plan a trip with your family.

-You don’t have to start with a 4-week road trip in Africa if you never travelled before… But you don’t have to spend all of your vacations at the beach or by the pool either!
+You don’t have to start with a 4-week road trip in Namibia or a 5-week road trip in Australia if you never traveled before… But you don’t have to spend all of your vacations at the beach or by the pool either!